thomasstxyz/thomasst.xyz/content/about.md

 Besides that, I like to produce and consume 🎵 good music and 🍕 food.

-I also practice 🤼 Jiu-Jitsu sport in our local union.
+I also practice 🤼 Jiu-Jitsu in our local union.